na-na-hi/renget/archive/2yfuu.md

 “Tim.” the man replied shakily.
 “They have my wife and kids somewhere else.
 We were doing fine hiding out in the valley, then suddenly the scalies were everywhere like a kicked hornet’s nest.”

+Allen felt regret gripping his innards.
+He hadn’t expected there to be anyone in the valley during their escapades.

-“I’m sorry.
-It was probably my companion and I,” Allen apologized.
+“I’m sorry . . . it was probably my companion and I,” Allen apologized.
 Kess was probably locked up somewhere too.
 He didn’t know if they would care to treat her wounds.

 “You one of those Mormons?”

 “I am a member of the Chur-”

 “Fuck you!
 I didn’t ask for the whole name,” Tim shouted, his voice resounding through the cell block.
 He started sobbing.
 “Where were you?
 We came west because we heard it was the last safe place.
-That your people would take us in, even if we didn’t believe the way you do.
+That your people would take us in, even if we didn’t believe in your religion.
 And now, I’m . . . “ he choked.

 “I’m sorry.
 Tim,” Allen said sadly.
 “The mission department keeps its ears to the ground for people coming our way.
 However you slipped past the empire, you must have slipped past us too.”